neaorin/azure-sql-hol/CreateDatabase.md

 ## Create a server-level firewall rule

-> [!NOTE]
-> You do NOT need to create a firewall rule if you are using SQL Server Management Studio from within an Azure Virtual Machine to connect to the database, and you left the *Allow Azure services to access server* option selected during the database create screen.

 The SQL Database service creates a firewall at the server-level that prevents external applications and tools from connecting to the server or any databases on the server unless a firewall rule is created to open the firewall for specific IP addresses.
-Follow these steps to create a [SQL Database server-level firewall rule](sql-database-firewall-configure.md) for your client's IP address and enable external connectivity through the SQL Database firewall for your IP address only.
+Follow these steps to create a [SQL Database server-level firewall rule](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started-portal-firewall) for your client's IP address and enable external connectivity through the SQL Database firewall for your IP address only.

 > [!NOTE]
 > SQL Database communicates over port 1433.
 If you are trying to connect from within a corporate network, outbound traffic over port 1433 may not be allowed by your network's firewall.
 If so, you cannot connect to your Azure SQL Database server unless your IT department opens port 1433.